-- When creating a Kudu table, the CREATE TABLE statement must include the primary key columns before other columns, in primary key order. - Impala cannot update values in primary key columns. - Impala cannot create Kudu tables with TIMESTAMP, DECIMAL, VARCHAR, or nested-typed columns. - Kudu tables with a name containing upper case or non-ASCII characters must be assigned an alternate name when used as an external table in Impala. - Kudu tables with a column name containing upper case or non-ASCII characters may not be used as an external table in Impala.
-Non-primary key columns may be renamed in Kudu to work around this issue. - Kudu tables containing UNIXTIME\MICROS-typed columns may not be used as an external table in Impala. - NULL, NOT NULL, !=, and LIKE predicates are not pushed to Kudu, and instead will be evaluated by the Impala scan node.
+- When creating a Kudu table, the CREATE TABLE statement must include the primary key columns before other columns, in primary key order. - Impala cannot update values in primary key columns. - Impala cannot create Kudu tables with DECIMAL, VARCHAR, or nested-typed columns. - Kudu tables with a name containing upper case or non-ASCII characters must be assigned an alternate name when used as an external table in Impala. - Kudu tables with a column name containing upper case or non-ASCII characters cannot be used as an external table in Impala.
+Columns can be renamed in Kudu to work around this issue. - != and LIKE predicates are not pushed to Kudu, and instead will be evaluated by the Impala scan node.
 This may decrease performance relative to other types of predicates. - Updates, inserts, and deletes using Impala are non-transactional.
 If a query fails part of the way through, its partial effects will not be rolled back. - The maximum parallelism of a single query is limited to the number of tablets in a table.
 For good analytic performance, aim for 10 or more tablets per host or use large tables.